UtahRETC/intro-programming-python-part-2/README.md

 starting with a review of the main topics from Python 1: lists, loops, conditionals, and functions.

-### Unit 2: Dictionaries
+### Unit 2: Web Programming

-Compare dictionaries to lists as a data structure for storing data.
-Compare uses and benefits of a dictionary vs. a list.
-When would someone reach for a dictionary as opposed to a list?
+In this unit we will start learning about web technologies that are used to build webpages and web applications.

 ### Unit 3: Introduction to Flask